tongping/ece697-mlsys/Projects.md

-Analyze the different prunning algorithm or quantization
+1. Analyze the different prunning or quantization algorithms

-If w have done something for traditional object detection, then check how we could use it for video tracking.
+2. Design the video tracking with machine learning, and comparing to traditional traditional object detection.
+3. Write an application to perform some tasks using machine learning.

-check the performance of using different frmaeworks, such as Model deployment is simply the engineering task of exposing an ML model to real use. such as Onnx, TensorFlow, and Pytorch
+4. Check the performance of using different frmaeworks, such as model deployment is simply the engineering task of exposing an ML model to real use. such as Onnx, TensorFlow, and Pytorch
+5. Try to use machine learning for identifying different types of performance issues, such as NUMA architecture, field reorganization, array grouping.

 Students could use Co-Lab, which is free.

-Try to use machine learning for identifying different types of performance issues, such as NUMA architecture, field reorganization, array grouping.